 Keeping myself organized has also helped a lot with stress.
 I bought a hardcover journal from Target recently, where I keep all of my blog ideas.
 Sometimes, I’ll write down my thoughts or reflect on the day.
 It’s been a nice addition to my agenda, which I use to schedule any blog posts, errands, etc.

 Before writing this post, I lit my new Pumpkin Cupcake candle from Bath and Body works.
 What can I say, y’all?
 I’ve built up a mini-collection at this point LOL!
 The sweet scent of vanilla, pumpkin spice, and cupcakes lifts my mood and creates such a peaceful setting in the room.
 Are there any candles that you’d recommend?
-I’m always looking to add to my collection — future apologies to my checking account!
+I’m always looking to add to my collection — future apologies to my bank account!

 I don’t know why, but my finished page reminds me so much of Dragon Tales.
 Maybe it’s the design?